ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/drews/am_02_drews.md

 I have also mentioned that I will be only doing this analysis for AR projects however, I might include VR projects as well.
 I read a paper that favours AR due to it allowing for a more collaborative experience but if I find VR projects or readings that change my mind I will include VR.

-Two readings I am interested in at the moment:

 Readings:

 1. *A Review of Augmented Reality Applications for History Education and Heritage Visualisation* by Jennifer Challenor and Minhua Ma